-Department of Electrical Engineering University of Mississippi University, MS 38677 Email: eegordon@olemiss.edu, eeweh@olemiss.edu
+Department of Electrical Engineering University of Mississippi University, MS 38677

+Email: eegordon@olemiss.edu, eeweh@olemiss.edu

 Abstract - With the advent of neural networks, there has been a significant amount of research utilizing radial basis functions.
-In radial basis this paper, functions in conjunction with a meshless algorithm are used to solve electromagnetics problems in both open and closed regions.
-The algorithm for the solution of partial differential equations using the radial basis functions and development of the absorbing boundary condition will be discussed in detail.
+In radial paper, basis functions conjunction with a meshless algorithm are used to solve electromagnetics problems in both open and closed regions.
+The algorithm for the solution of partial differential equations using the radial basis functions development of the absorbing boundary condition will be discussed in detail.
 Several example problems will be discussed.